 A delegation of the Community of Sant’Egidio led by Marco Impagliazzo went to the United Nations headquarters in New York, where it was welcomed by the Deputy Secretary-General, Ian Eliasson, with whom the Community has collaborated for many years.

-Marco Impagliazzo offered a full disclosure of the international commitment of Sant’Egidio at the level of campaigns for human rights, as the BRAVO programme
+Marco Impagliazzo offered full disclosure of the international commitment of Sant’Egidio at the level of campaigns for human rights, as the BRAVO program.

-During the meeting they discussed particularly about the Central African Republic and Mali.
-Sant’Egidio reiterated its willingness to intensify the cooperation with the UN on the issues of dialogue and peace.
+During the meeting, they discussed particularly the Central African Republic and Mali.
+Sant’Egidio reiterated its willingness to intensify its cooperation with the UN on the issues of dialogue and peace.

-Afterwards, a meeting took place in which numerous issues related to peace and development were addressed at the headquarters of the Italian representative to the United Nations and in the presence of more than twenty representatives of the Security Council, Member States, observers and various offices of Nations.
+Afterward, a meeting took place in which numerous issues related to peace and development were addressed at the headquarters of the Italian representative to the United Nations and in the presence of more than twenty representatives of the Security Council, Member States, observers, and various offices of Nations.